MrowrLib/assembly/README.md

 ## Why?

-I was frequently using xbyak and zydis in my projects, so I decided to make a very wrapper for them.
+I was frequently using xbyak and zydis in my projects, so I decided to make a very simple wrapper for them.

 ## How?